The power of fast experimentation for Product Managers

 In fact, experimentation is one of the most powerful tools PMs can leverage to build better products faster—and avoid the dreaded guesswork that many PMs struggle with.
 Incorporating a continuous practice of experimentation into the development process helps product teams:

-• Innovate through customer insight: Most teams rely on internal subject matter experts for feedback, which can increase the empathy gap between a product and the customer.
+• Innovate through customer insight: Most teams rely on internal subject matter experts for feedback, which can increase the experience gap between a product and the customer.

 • Iterate quickly: Relying on customer insight throughout the development process enables faster iteration and higher confidence in product decisions.